Skip to main content

 How a Dental Crown Works

-Crowns can be made from porcelain, ceramic, metal alloys, or a combination of materials.
 When properly cared for, crowns are a durable and effective way to restore a broken tooth.
-Good oral hygiene and regular dental check-ups help maintain the health of both the crown and the supporting tooth structure.
+Good oral hygiene — including regular brushing, flossing, and attending routine dental check-ups — helps maintain the health of both the crown and the supporting tooth structure.

 When Professional Dental Assessment May Be Needed